SpaceNaN/fuzzjit/Docs/HowFuzzilliWorks.md

 There are multiple possible solutions for this problem:
 * Implement a more sophisticated variable selection algorithm that favors "complex" variables or favors variables that have not yet been used (often)
 * Adding a mechanism to "hide" variables to avoid them being used further at all

-However, this problem remains open for now.
+* Avoid loading builtins and primitive values that already exist

+There is a basic mechanism to achieve the latter in the form of the `ProgramBuilder.reuseOrLoadX` APIs.
+However, it's probably still worth evaluating a more sophisticated solution.

-### The (New) Role Of The AbstractInterpreter
+### The (New) Role Of The JSTyper
-While the AbstractInterpreter is mostly an optimization in the case of the MutationEngine (it increases the correctness rate but isn’t fundamentally required), it is essential for a generative engine.
+While the JSTyper is mostly an optimization in the case of the MutationEngine (it increases the correctness rate but isn’t fundamentally required), it is essential for a generative engine.
 Without type information, it is virtually guaranteed that at least one of the possibly hundreds of generated instructions will cause a runtime exception.

-This doesn’t necessarily mean that the AbstractInterpreter must become significantly more powerful - in fact, it can still do fine without an understanding of e.g. prototypes - but it means that it might need to be helped in some ways, for example through custom function signatures and object property types.
+This doesn’t necessarily mean that the JSTyper must become significantly more powerful - in fact, it can still do fine without an understanding of e.g. prototypes - but it means that it might need to be helped in some ways, for example through custom function signatures and object property types.

-Still, code generating is fundamentally conservative: the AbstractInterpreter essentially defines the limits of what the generative engine can produce.
-If the AbstractInterpreter cannot infer the type of a variable, the remaining code is unlikely to make meaningful use of it (apart from generic operations that work on all types, such as e.g. the typeof operator) .
+Still, code generating is fundamentally conservative: the JSTyper essentially defines the limits of what the generative engine can produce.
+If the JSTyper cannot infer the type of a variable, the remaining code is unlikely to make meaningful use of it (apart from generic operations that work on all types, such as e.g. the typeof operator) .

 ### Summary
 The following summarizes the main features that power Fuzzillis code generation engine.
 The effects on the code generation performed during mutations are explicitly mentioned as well.